v-exec/Elyium/README.md

 [More information on this project can be found here.](http://v-os.ca/elyium)

+*NOTE*: _Elyium_ is playable.
+Remaining tasks to be completed are related to user experience / interaction design, some minor fixes, and testing.
+As of right now, the project is on hold indefinitely.
+It acts as a proof of concept, and would require a full rewrite for increased accessability and expandability.

 ## Repository Contents

 `/data` contains the assets and content for both the mobile and desktop versions of _Elyium_.